-Treatment in patients taking antihyperglycemic drugs
+Treatment in patients taking antihyperglycemic medications

 Immediate treatment of hypoglycemia involves provision of glucose.
 Individuals at risk for hypoglycemia should have glucagon or dasiglucagon at home and elsewhere, and household members and trusted others should be instructed on management of hypoglycemic emergencies.

-In patients treated with glucose-lowering drugs (insulin or sulfonylureas), a plasma glucose level < 70 mg/dL (< 3.8 mmol/L) is considered hypoglycemia and should be treated to avoid further decreases in blood glucose and consequences of hypoglycemia.
+In patients treated with glucose-lowering medications (insulin or sulfonylureas), a plasma glucose level < 70 mg/dL (< 3.8 mmol/L) is considered hypoglycemia and should be treated to avoid further decreases in blood glucose and consequences of hypoglycemia.

 The rule of 15s should be followed for treatment of hypoglycemia.
 Typically, 15 g of glucose or sucrose should be ingested.
 Patients should check their glucose levels 15 minutes after glucose or sucrose ingestion and ingest an additional 15 g if their glucose level is not > 80 mg/dL (> 4.4 mmol/L).
-After glucose levels improve to > 80 mg/dL, a snack containing a complex carbohydrate and protein may be ingested to prevent the glucose level from dropping again.
+After glucose levels improve to > 80 mg/dL, a snack containing complex carbohydrates and protein may be ingested to prevent the glucose level from dropping again.

 The efficacy of glucagon depends on the size of hepatic glycogen stores; glucagon has little effect on plasma glucose in patients who have been fasting or who are hypoglycemic for long periods.

 Hyperglycemia may follow hypoglycemia either because too much sugar was ingested or because hypoglycemia caused a surge in counter-regulatory hormones (glucagon, epinephrine, cortisol, growth hormone).

 Hypoglycemia in patients not taking insulin or a sulfonylurea should also be corrected with oral sugar, IV dextrose or glucagon.